 We may use our website to solicit voluntary feedback and stories from our users about our Services and their experiences navigating crisis services.

 You may receive an initial email after you sign up for our newsletter or by opting into our newsletter when filling out a form on our website.
 You may stop receiving these messages by clicking the link to unsubscribe link included in every message.

 We may also communicate with you in response to your requests via our comment form.

-Trans Lifeline hosts the Peer2Peer.Live platform, which is an opt-in discoverability tool for marginalized streamers and viewers to find each other through robust identity-based tagging.
+Trans Lifeline hosts the Peer2Peer.Live platform is an opt-in discoverability tool for marginalized streamers and viewers to find each other through robust identity-based tagging.

 The data we collect varies based on how you access our services and what information you provide.
 We have organized that data into the categories below, with full details regarding how we collect, store, protect, and use it.

 Hotline Recordings & Records

 When you call the Hotline, we create a recording and a record of your call.
 A call “recording” refers solely to the audio of the Hotline call.
 A call “record” refers to all other data collected in association with the Hotline call: the date and time of the call, the operator, the length of the call, call tags, and call notes.
 We use these separate terms intentionally, as retention and access to recordings and records differ.

 The call recording for each hotline call is an audio recording from the moment of caller-operator connection to the moment of call termination.
 All call recordings are encrypted and are only accessible to our Quality Assurance, Tech, and Leadership teams.
 Leadership will only access calls in the case of internal investigations.
 Call recordings are deleted after 90 days, after which they are no longer accessible.
 We do not share any call recordings with any third parties.